nkearse1/Adhokv6/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env`
-   - Ensure `NEXT_PUBLIC_SELECTED_USER_ID` is defined.
-This ID will be used on the server when no runtime override is present.
    - Provide your database credentials and Clerk keys if you intend to use the hosted authentication service.